ProfessionalsKatherine B. Forrest

 BOARDS AND OTHER PROFESSIONAL AFFILIATIONS

 Katherine is active in numerous charitable and professional organizations.
-Among others, she is a Fellow of the American Bar Foundation (ABA), a member of the ABA Taskforce on Law and Artificial Intelligence, co-chair of the New Jersey Court Systems AI Initiative, a Governor of the New York Academy of Sciences and currently serves on the board of trustees of Choate Rosemary Hall, a boarding school.
+Among others, she is a Fellow of the American Bar Foundation (ABA), a member of the ABA Taskforce on Law and Artificial Intelligence and co-chair of the New Jersey Court Systems AI Initiative.
+Katherine is also a member of the New York City Bar's Presidential Task Force on Artificial Intelligence and Digital Technologies and its Subcommittee on Artificial Intelligence and Access to Justice.
+She currently serves on the board of trustees of Choate Rosemary Hall, a boarding school.